jphmrst/PLC/src/plfa/part1/Basics.lagda.md

   False : Bool
 ```

-Although we are rolling our own booleans here for the sake of building
+Although we are rolling our own booleans here for the sake of seeing
-up everything from scratch, Agda does, of course, provide a default
+how to build everything from scratch, Agda does, of course, provide a
-implementation of the booleans in its standard library, together with
+default implementation of the booleans in its standard library,
-a multitude of useful functions.
-Whenever possible, we'll name our
+together with a multitude of useful functions.
+Whenever possible,
-own definitions so that they exactly coincide with the ones in the
+we'll name our own definitions so that they exactly coincide with the
-standard library.
+ones in the standard library.

 Functions over booleans can be defined in the same way as above: